The Unknown Peter Sellers

 The Unknown Peter Sellers is a 2000 made for television documentary written, produced and directed by David Leaf and John Scheinfeld.
-It features video and audio clips from some of Sellers more obscure performances, along with his more notable portrayals such as Inspector Clouseau in the The Pink Panther film series, and Dr. Strangelove, in which he portrayed three different characters.
+It features video and audio clips from some of Sellers more obscure performances, along with his more notable portrayals such as Inspector Clouseau in The Pink Panther film series, and Dr. Strangelove, in which he portrayed three different characters.

 The film also features interviews, commentary and archival footage from Shirley MacLaine, Melvyn Douglas, Spike Milligan, Graham Stark, Jack Warden, Mike Grady, Catherine Schell and many others.

 The documentary premiered on April 25, 2000, on the cable channel AMC.
 It was released on DVD later that year in September 2000.
 It is also included as a bonus feature in the box-set The Pink Panther Film Collection, released in 2003.